lmc-eu/spirit-design-system/packages/design-tokens/README.md

 **Creating a custom design system derived from Spirit?
 Great to hear that! 🎉**

-While it's perfectly OK to develop custom components that may not find their way back to Spirit, your design tokens need to **include all Spirit design tokens** anyway, so all Spirit components you are going to reuse work correctly with your brand.
+While it’s perfectly OK to develop custom components that may not find their way back to Spirit, your design tokens need to **include all Spirit design tokens** anyway, so all Spirit components you are going to reuse work correctly with your brand.